craftcms/cms/docs/templating/switch.md

 # `{% switch %}`

-{intro} This tag provides switch statement functionality to your templates.
+This tag provides switch statement functionality to your templates.

 “Switch statements” offer a clean way to compare a variable against multiple possible values, instead of using several repetitive `{% if %}` conditionals.